 According to O'Connor, "Filling up on sugars limits our desire/potential to fuel up on nutrient-dense foods, including healthy fats, proteins, and plenty of fiber, which keeps us healthy, active, and productive."
 Now that you've gone the whole day without sugar, you've hopefully worked plenty of those healthier alternatives into your diet.

-Now that you've fueled up on vegetables and lean protein, your blood sugar will stabilize, your mood swings will temper, and you'll find yourself with fewer cravings.
+With the increased intake of vegetables and lean protein, your blood sugar will stabilize, your mood swings will temper, and you'll find yourself with fewer cravings.

 Three Days After You Quit

 Here's where things start to take an unpleasant turn.
-Sugar is an addiction, after all.
-And you can't kick most addictions without experiencing withdrawal symptoms.
+Sugar is an addiction, after all, and you can't kick most addictions without experiencing withdrawal symptoms.
 A few days in, you could experience sugar cravings, anxiety, and even depression in more serious cases.
 These effects often taper off after the first week, but depending on your body's level of sugar addiction, they could last an extra week or two.

 One Week After You Quit